Muslim-Rana/PDFChat/README.md

 ## Demo

-In this demo I have passed my PDFChat application a my own resume and asked I will query different questions about my resume.
+In this demo I have passed my PDFChat application my own resume I will query different questions about my resume.
 Let's see how it performs!

 - Below is the initial loading screen: